Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 480 should perform much faster than the GeForce GTX 560 Ti in general. (explain)
+Memory BandwidthThe GeForce GTX 480, in theory, should perform much faster than the GeForce GTX 560 Ti overall. (explain)

-Texel RateThe GeForce GTX 560 Ti will be much (about 25%) faster with regards to anisotropic filtering than the GeForce GTX 480. (explain)
+Texel RateThe GeForce GTX 560 Ti is much (approximately 25%) more effective at anisotropic filtering than the GeForce GTX 480. (explain)

 Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 480 is superior to the GeForce GTX 560 Ti, by far. (explain)